Chirag1994/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 |-------------|--------------|
 | A | ramen |
 | B | sushi |

+#### Analysis of First Item Purchased by Customers After Becoming a Member

+1. **Membership Engagement**:

+   - Customer A's first purchase after becoming a member was "ramen," indicating their choice of menu item soon after joining the loyalty program.
+   - Customer B's initial purchase post-membership was "sushi," suggesting a different menu preference compared to Customer A.

 ### 7. Which item was purchased just before the customer became a member?